choria-io/appbuilder/docs/content/reference/common-settings.md

         required: true
 ```

-Since version `0.0.7` we support Cheat Sheet style help, see the [dedicated guide](../cheats/) about that.
+We support Cheat Sheet style help, see the [dedicated guide](../cheats/) about that.

 #### Arguments